alex-koziell/AI-Abstraction/python/README.md

 # Deep Learning "from scratch" in Python
 Closely following https://course.fast.ai/part2, the aim is to develop a machine learning library using jupyter notebooks.

 The notebooks are being numbered to reflect stages in which the library is built.
-I plan to do any refactor by making a new notebooks to have a nice record of the development process.
+I plan to refactor by making a new notebooks to have a nice record of the development process.

 ### Log:
 *__28/06/2020__ - Wrote a script to export code from jupyter notebooks into a python module in a systematic way.*